GeorgeNabilPro/g-portfolio/README.md

 - [ ] Get images for CFC from my father.
 - [ ] Get images for any other MEP project from my father.
-- [ ] Get images for TCCD from Abdullah.
+- [x] Get images for TCCD from Abdullah.
-- [ ] Get images for Unio Powder.
+- [x] Get images for Unio Powder.
+- [x] Get images for the Workshop
 - [ ] Write the description for each project.
 - [ ] Write the date for each project.
 - [ ] Make date appear
-- [ ] Finish the card design
+- [x] Finish the card design
 - [ ] Finish the modal design
 - [ ] Finish the carrousel design
-- [ ] Add the skills section with images for used software.
+- [x] Add the tools section with images for used software.
+- [ ] Add the skills section with skill levels and icons.
+- [ ] Finalize the tools and technologies used.
 - [ ] Add images for the Datasheet I made.
+- [ ] Run the simulation on Ansys and Add the results.
+- [ ] Add the website icon.
+- [ ] Add link to the Process Tree project.

 Advanced Features:

+- [ ] Make tabs and view transitions for the tabs.
 - [ ] Add filters for projects.
 - [ ] Add a contact form.
 - [ ] Connect with MechaPuzzle.